Peter Burton (writer): Career

 After dropping out of school at age 15, Burton took a position at the publicity department of Hamish Hamilton.

 On 23 September 1965, Burton wrote his first piece of journalism, a review of The Marriage of Mr Mississippi.

-From 1966 to 1968, Burton served as a manager at Le Duce, a local gay bar that operated despite homosexuality being illegal at the time.
+From 1966 to 1968, Burton served as a manager at Le Duce in Soho, a basement gay bar that operated despite homosexuality being illegal at the time.

-In the late 1960s, Burton wrote and edited British gay news outlets, including Spartacus and Jeremy.'
+In the late 1960s, Burton wrote and edited British gay news outlets, including Spartacus and Jeremy.
 He explained that at the time, "[T]here was no gay press and although there were plenty of gay journalists, there was no gay journalism ...
 Those of us who were involved from the very beginning had to find our material and learn to write about it in a style our readers would not have previously encountered."

-In 1968, Burton began working with Robin Maugham, helping him complete a number of books, including Conversations With Willie, which Burton is said to have written in total.'
+In 1968, Burton began working with Robin Maugham, helping him complete a number of books, including Conversations with Willie, which Burton is said to have written in total.

-He began writing for Gay News in 1973 and in 1976, became the company's literary editor.'
-During this time, Gay News published James Kirkup's poem “The Love that Dares to Speak Its Name,” which led Mary Whitehouse, a social conservative, to sue the newspaper, resulting in the Whitehouse v.
+He began writing for Gay News in 1973 and in 1976, became the company's literary editor.
+During this time, Gay News published James Kirkup's poem "The Love That Dares to Speak Its Name", which led Mary Whitehouse, a social conservative, to sue the newspaper, resulting in the Whitehouse v.
 Lemon trial for blasphemous libel.
-Whitehouse won the suit, and Gay News's founding editor, Denis Lemon, "was sentenced to nine months suspended imprisonment and fined £500."
+Whitehouse won the suit, and Gay Newss founding editor, Denis Lemon, "was sentenced to nine months suspended imprisonment and fined £500".
 Gay News was fined £1,000.
-Lemon later referred to Burton as "the Godfather of gay journalism."'
+Lemon later referred to Burton as "the Godfather of gay journalism".

 During the 1970s, Burton worked for Rod Stewart's manager, Billy Gaff, and handled the American Press for Stewart's tour with Faces, after which Burton published his first book, Rod Stewart: A Life on the Town, in 1977.

 After Gay News ceased publication in 1983, Burton became the literary and features editor of Gay Times, a position he held until 2003.

-In the 2000s, Burton regularly contributed to Brighton-based publications 360, One80, Daily Express, and The Independent.
-Beginning in 2006, he was also a literary programmer of Brighton's Clifton Montpelier Powis Festival.'
+In the 2000s, Burton regularly contributed to Brighton-based publications 360 and One80, as well as to the Daily Express, and The Independent.
+Beginning in 2006, he was also a literary programmer of Brighton's Clifton Montpelier Powis Festival.